 There are certain mental health-related issues and conditions linked to stress that may be covered, such as:

 It is important to understand that this type of policy is not specifically designed for mental health, however, it does offer extremely comprehensive cover.

 Can you claim on income protection for stress?

 Generally, you will be able to claim for stress on an existing income protection policy.
 The only reason why you might not be able to claim is if you’ve been treated for stress or mental health in the past.

-You should be able to find out whether you are covered for stress-related absence by speaking to your insurer.
+You should be able to find out whether you are covered for stress-related absences by speaking to your insurer.
 You can also contact an advisor or expert to ask them about this if you’re unsure.